QuekAiXuan/Capstone-on-Machine-Learning-using-Python/README.md

 ### Description of dataset

-The dataset descirbes the physicochemical properties affecting wine quality.
+The dataset describes the physicochemical properties of red and white variants affecting wine quality.
 The dataset has a size of 1,599 rows.

 ### General observations

 ### Insights